peterkuiper/powershell-styleguide/docs/authoring/functions.md

 - Use appropriate .NET types (`[string]`, `[int]`, `[datetime]`, etc.).
 - Use `[ValidateNotNullOrEmpty()]` where empty input is invalid.
 - Use `[ValidateSet()]` for small enumeration‑like inputs.
+- Use any of the available validation inputs, where appropriate:
+    - AllowNull
+    - AllowEmptyString
+    - AllowEmptyCollection
+    - ValidateCount
+    - ValidateLength
+    - ValidatePattern
+    - ValidateRange
+    - ValidateScript
+    - ValidateNotNull

 ## Pipeline Lifecycle